SSWConsulting/SSW.People.Profiles/Peter-Gfader/Peter-Gfader.md

 _513.png) ![MCPD Web developer](./Images/Bio/MCPD-web(rgb)
 _504.png)

- Peter is a Solution Architect at SSW that mixes Scrum experience with development techniques like XP and Agile.
+ Peter Gfader is a Solution Architect at SSW and a Microsoft Certified Professional specialising in SQL Server .NET Solutions.

 Peter is an active developer who enjoys different sports like running, climbing, cycling (MTB / Road), hiking, swimming and surfing.